 With a growing list of world-class wine bars and restaurants populating our streets and livening the city’s mood, there’s never been a better time to venture out and explore Melbourne’s winter venues.
 Here to shine a light on how to best escape the winter chill, we’ve rounded up our favourite places in Melbourne that are perfect for that much-needed weeknight tipple.

-It’s unassuming facade is located on the corner of George and Kerr streets, Fitzroy.
-Push through the saloon-like doors and you’ll face the main bar, ground level.
-Enjoy a glass of red by the fireplace, or head up stairs for a hearty steak and wine to match.
+Its unassuming facade is located on the corner of George and Kerr streets, Fitzroy.
+Push through the saloon-like doors and you’ll face the main bar on the ground level.
+Enjoy a glass of red by the fireplace, or head upstairs for a hearty steak and wine to match.
 There’s a fire up here too.
 Pro tip: in winter, these guys often bust out a Scotch Duck Egg with house-made black pudding.
 It’s a banger.
 Tuesday’s are $16 steak and frites, with Friday’s from 4-6pm offering $5 tinnies.
 What’s not to love?

 The Ugly Duckling